elchibek123/aws-eks-project/README.md

-# devops-project
+# aws-eks-project
-This repository is for the DevOps project's cloud infrastructure.
+This repository is for the AWS EKS project's cloud infrastructure.